michaeloddis/moddis/README.md

-# Moddis Portfolio
+# Moddis Workspace

-## About Repository
+## About Workspace

-This is a portfolio of projects created by myself for various purposes.
-The list of projects will grow over time.
+This is an Nx Worspace of applications and libraries created by myself for various purposes.
+The list will grow over time.

-# Projects
+# Applications

-### React prototypes
 [Session Search](/docs/session-search-project.md)